Motor finance commissions

 In January 2024 the Financial Conduct Authority (FCA) shared that they would review motor finance Discretionary Commission Arrangements (DCAs) and how these have been handled across the motor finance industry today and in the past.

 From 7 October 2025, the FCA began consultation on a redress scheme.
-Confirmation of the outcome, including which motor finance agreements will be in scope for any potential compensation, is expected to be published by early 2026.
+Confirmation of the outcome, including which motor finance agreements will be in scope for any potential compensation, is expected to be published in early 2026.

 Submitting a motor finance commission information request or complaint

 If you want to check whether your agreement included a DCA or wish to make a complaint relating to motor finance commission, please submit a motor finance information request or complaint here.
-For any complaints that do not relate to motor finance commissions, please visit our Complaints page.
+DCAs are limited to regulated credit agreements where the brokers were permitted to adjust the interest rate offered to a customer to obtain higher commission, so if you had a hire agreement it would not have involved a DCA as defined by the FCA.

 What happens once we have your information request or complaint?